leanprover-community/lean4web/README.md

 The main scope of `lean4web` is to provide an easy way to run [MWEs](https://leanprover-community.github.io/mwe.html) from [Zulip](https://leanprover.zulipchat.com) with the latest [Mathlib](https://github.com/leanprover-community/mathlib4) installed.

-While `lean4web` looks very similar to VSCode with the [Lean4 extension](https://marketplace.visualstudio.com/items?itemName=leanprover.lean4) installed - and it reuses much of that code - there is currently no official support by the [Lean FRO](https://lean-fro.org) and therefore `lean4web` does not claim to be feature complete.
+While `lean4web` looks very similar to VSCode with the [Lean4 extension](https://marketplace.visualstudio.com/items?itemName=leanprover.lean4) installed - and it reuses much of that code - `lean4web` does not claim to be feature complete.

 ## Contribution